 High-potential students are invited to participate in the talent search by taking the SAT or ACT.
 To ensure that the office receives your scores you must send your scores to us by noting our code in the additional score report section of the registration information for the test (just before payment).
 The code for SAT is 1944, the code for the ACT is 6007.
 You may also email or mail ATYP a copy of your scores when you receive them.

 Information meetings about the talent search and qualifying for ATYP are held throughout late October and early November each year.
-A letter was sent home to students identified by the schools (Kalamazoo letter and Battle Creek letter).
+All meetings present the same information and are held from 6:30 - 7:30 p.m. unless otherwise indicated.